KristijanManovski/Portfolio/README.md

 ## Expected Results:
 Upon clicking on the "Sauce Labs Fleece Jacket" product, the page for the selected item should load successfully, displaying all relevant information such as product details, images, and pricing.

+# Test Case: Verify Product Details Page for "Sauce Labs Onesie"

+## Preconditions:
+- Ensure that the user has access to the internet.

+## Test Steps:
+1. Open Google Chrome.
+2. Navigate to the website [SauceDemo Inventory Page](https://www.saucedemo.com/inventory.html).
+3. Verify that the page is loaded successfully.
+4. Select Sauce Labs Onesie.

+## Test Data:
+- Product name: Sauce Labs Onesie

+## Expected Results:
+Upon selecting the "Sauce Labs Onesie" product, the page for the selected item should load successfully, displaying all relevant information such as product details, images, and pricing.